Kingdom of England

 The completion of the conquest of Wales by Edward I in 1284 put Wales under the control of the English crown.
 Edward III (reigned 1327–1377) transformed the Kingdom of England into one of the most formidable military powers in Europe; his reign also saw vital developments in legislation and government—in particular the evolution of the English Parliament.
 From the 1340s, English claims to the French throne were held in pretense, but after the Hundred Years' War and the outbreak of the Wars of the Roses in 1455, the English were no longer in any position to pursue their French claims and lost all their land on the continent, except for Calais.
 After the turmoils of the Wars of the Roses, the Tudor dynasty ruled during the English Renaissance and again extended English monarchical power beyond England proper, achieving the full union of England and the Principality of Wales under the Laws in Wales Acts 1535–1542.
-Henry VIII oversaw the English Reformation, and his daughter Elizabeth I (reigned 1558–1603) the Elizabethan Religious Settlement, meanwhile establishing England as a great power and laying the foundations of the British Empire via colonization of the Americas.
+Henry VIII oversaw the English Reformation, and his daughter Elizabeth I (reigned 1558–1603) the Elizabethan Religious Settlement, meanwhile establishing England as a great power.

 The accession of James VI and I in 1603 resulted in the Union of the Crowns, with the Stuart dynasty ruling the kingdoms of England, Scotland and Ireland.
+James’s reign saw the first foundations of the British Empire via colonization of the Americas, beginning with Virginia in 1607.
 Under the Stuarts, England plunged into civil war, which culminated in the execution of Charles I in 1649.
 The monarchy returned in 1660, but the Civil War had established the precedent that an English monarch cannot govern without the consent of Parliament.
 This concept became legally established as part of the Glorious Revolution of 1688.

 From this time the kingdom of England, as well as its successor state the United Kingdom, functioned in effect as a constitutional monarchy.
 (Note: The Constitution of the United Kingdom is uncodified.)
 On 1 May 1707, under the terms of the Acts of Union 1707, the parliaments, and therefore Kingdoms, of both England and Scotland were mutually abolished.
 Their assets and estates united 'for ever, into the Kingdom by the name of Great Britain', forming the Kingdom of Great Britain and the Parliament of Great Britain.